-This range of motion of the knee joint is similar to another joint - can you guess which one it is?
+- This range of motion of the knee joint is similar to another joint - can you guess which one it is?
 (Hint: think of the similar joint as the knee in your other limbs - the elbow joint.)

-Challenge yourself to make up your own yoga asana's and try and spell all the letters of the alphabet while lying down with your legs in the air or while standing with your whole body.
-E.g. while lying down, you can join your heels together in the air to form a triangle or an A shape with your legs, etc.
+Challenge yourself to make up your own yoga asanas (poses) and try and spell all the letters of the alphabet while lying down on your back with your legs in the air or while standing with your whole body.
+E.g. while lying down you can life your backs and join your heels together in the air whilst keeping the back of your head down to form a triangle or an A shape with your legs, etc.

-• Now you will explore our multi-axial joints, which are joints that allow us to move in different directions and have a broader range of movement.
+Now you will explore our multi-axial joints, which are joints that allow us to move in different directions and have a broader range of movement.
 We will be exploring the hip or pelvic girdle.
 A girdle is a structure containing many bones and joints.
 Guess the number of movements that are possible in the hip area, and then draw a diagram for each while trying these.
 Following this you can try the six motions that the hip joint allows us: move the leg forward and backward, out and in sideways and also rotate it open.
 Let's try some yoga positions for these movements